Pole's radical new bike with handlebars set behind the headset - MBR

 None more moto

-Pole will be trialling a prototype Pole Machine 200 bike with a radical cockpit setup at this weekend’s Fort William World Cup.
+Will Pole will be trialling a prototype Pole Machine 200 bike with a radical cockpit setup at this weekend’s Fort William World Cup?

 >>> Why Pole’s enduro bike is Machined from billets of solid aerospace aluminium

-Check out this Instagram post from Pole that shows their rider Isak Leivsson standing besides a new Pole Machine 200 downhill bike with a stem that appears to set behind the headset…
+Check out this Instagram post from Pole that shows a Pole rider standing besides a new Pole Machine 200 downhill bike with a stem that appears to set behind the headset…

 Caption: polebicycles “Look what we have here 😛 @isakleivsson will be racing this prototype #Machine200 at Fort William @ucidownhillworld”